-After a tough 15 months, everyone in the UK will be hoping to make the most of the sunshine this summer and head away for a well-deserved break.
+Summer is almost upon us, and everyone in the UK will be hoping to make the most of the sunshine and head away for a well-deserved break.

 As well as the normal rules and regulations you need to follow, with summer comes some slightly new legislations that are likely not in place all year round.